squadwuschel/MvcControllerToProxyGenerator/README.md

     settings.TypeLiteInterfacePrefix = "";

 ## How to tell the T4 template to create a proxy
-The T4 Template only creates proxies for controller functions which are decorated with the right Attribute.
+The T4 template only creates proxies for controller functions which are decorated with the right Attribute.
 For each controller, framework and language a new file with the ControllerName (Classname) + Suffix is created (you can change the Suffix in the T4 Template).

-The ProxyGenerator DLL provides four different Attributes.
+The ProxyGenerator DLL provides four different attributes.

 | Attribute Name | Language | Framework | needed Params |
 |----------------|----------|-----------|-----------------|